 Do switchgrass roots cause problems with field tiles?

 Ernst Conservation Seeds has been growing switchgrass and other warm season grasses for over 30 years.
-This might be possible; however, in our experience we have never seen this being a problem.
+This may be possible.
+However, in our experience, we have never seen as a problem.

 How much biomass does switchgrass yield?